-For an undirected graph with N vertices and maximal cliques C_1, \ldots, C_K a clique matrix is an $n \times K$ matrix in which each column c_k has zeros expect for ones on entries describing the clique.
-A clique matrix relaxes the constraint that cliques are required to be maximal1.
+For an undirected graph with N vertices and maximal cliques $C_1, \ldots, C_K$ a clique matrix is an $n \times K$ matrix in which each column $c_k$ has zeros expect for ones on entries describing the clique.
+A clique matrix relaxes the constraint that cliques are required to be maximal.
 For example is a clique matrix for fig(2.2a).
-A clique matrix containing only two-dimensional maximal cliques is called an $incidence\ matrix$.
+A cliquo matrix containing only two-dimensional maximal cliques is called an incidence matrix.
 For example